 3. Re-energise yourself – and the team

 Use the first week back at work to jot down a few of the things you’d really like to happen in 2021 – and why they’d make a difference to the whole organisation.
-A new HR system, for example, could reduce the time that everyone spends on day-to-day HR administration, while simultaneously delivering better insights to managers.
+New HR systems, for example, could reduce the time that everyone spends on day-to-day HR administration, while simultaneously delivering better insights to managers.
 With a clear view of what you can achieve, you’ll find it easier to stay motivated and share your enthusiasm with the rest of the business.

 Don’t forget that the first week back at work can be challenging for your colleagues as well.
 If you’re having to hype yourself up for work, chances are, others may be struggling to get their energy and enthusiasm back, too.
 If you have a team, it’s a good idea to get the team together as early as possible in the new year to revisit priorities, set new targets and objectives, and make sure everyone has the information and resources they need to do the job properly.
 Even if you don’t have a formal performance management process, talking on a one-to-one basis with direct reports can be helpful at this time of year.
 It’s a good opportunity to chat about aspirations, plan any development that may be needed, and ensure everyone is clear about expectations.